aleksei-berezkin/typique/README.md

 (for example, the `...Class` suffix).
 - For TSX, it does not include the prop name (`className`).

 The context name defines which class/css-var names are suggested in this place.
-It can be understood as a *space* of possible class/css-var names.
 Actual names do not have to include the full context name.
 For example:

 - For `lgBtn`, possible names include: `lg-btn`, `lg`, `btn`, `l-b`, etc.
 - For `AppTitle/h1`, possible names include: `app-title-h1`, `app-h1`, etc.